 a green infrastructure strategy.

 Of these elements, Sandwell Council already addresses most of them through existing Council strategies and many of the policies proposed in this plan.
-Relevant plan policies include those on biodiversity net gain, the nature recovery strategy, the retention of trees and hedgerows, canals, SuDs, climate change mitigation and good design, which cover:
+Relevant plan policies include those on biodiversity net gain, the Local Nature Recovery Strategy, the retention of trees and hedgerows, canals, SuDs, climate change mitigation and good design, which cover:

 urban nature recovery and urban greening (policies in the Natural and Historic Environment section);